Chair: Kristina Milnor

 ---|---|---|

-LATN UN3996 | The Major Seminar | |
+LATN UN3996 | THE MAJOR SEMINAR | |

-LATN GU4105 | Latin Literature of the Republic | |
+LATN GU4105 | LAT LITERATURE OF THE REPUBLIC | |

-LATN GU4106 | Latin Literature of the Empire | |
+LATN GU4106 | HISTORY OF LATIN LIT II | |

 LATN GU4139 | Elements of Prose Style |